Tucker Carlson

 Tucker Carlson as a child

-Even then, Tucker showed himself to be quite stubborn: the teenager did not hesitate to argue with teachers and criticize educators with liberal views.
+Even then, Tucker proved to be quite stubborn: the teenager didn't hesitate to argue with teachers and criticize educators with liberal views.
 His conservative sentiments intensified when, in 1983, Carlson was transferred to a private boarding school in Rhode Island.
 He also spent some time at the Collège du Léman boarding school in Switzerland upon his father's insistence but quickly grew bored there.

-Due to his sharp tongue and habit of arguing with teachers, Tucker was never among the top students.
-After school, he was not accepted into a highly prestigious university – and Carlson took pride in that.
+Because of his sharp tongue and habit of arguing with teachers, Tucker was never among the top students.
+After graduation, he wasn't accepted into a highly prestigious university – and Carlson took pride in that.
 His girlfriend's father, his future father-in-law, managed to find Tucker a place at Trinity College in Connecticut.
 In 1992, Carlson earned a bachelor's degree in history there and chose not to pursue further education.

 Career Beginnings

 In 1992, Tucker attempted to secure a position at the Central Intelligence Agency.
-However, his application was rejected without an explanation, which led Carlson to pursue a career in journalism.
+However, his application was rejected without explanation, leading him to pursue journalism instead.

-Media outlets were reluctant to hire a newcomer, but he managed to find a job at Policy Review magazine, where he fact-checked articles written by other correspondents.
+Media outlets were reluctant to hire a newcomer, but he landed a job at Policy Review magazine, fact-checking articles by other correspondents.
 He also wrote pieces for local Arkansas publications.

 Tucker Carlson in his youth